ProPwn/HashChecker/README.md

 ======
 - Verify the hash case insensitively (a==A) ~Dun

-- Create an 'uploader' section wich will compute and format all the hashes for a file publisher. ~Dun
+- Create an 'uploader' section which will compute and format all the hashes for a file publisher. ~Dun

-- Using the VirusTotal API (https://www.virustotal.com/en/documentation/public-api/) to get security infos about the submitted files on a third tab
+- Using the VirusTotal API (https://www.virustotal.com/en/documentation/public-api/) to get security info about the submitted files on a third tab

 - Adding a progress bar system or a cancel option for freezes / long time without response (in the case of hashing big files for example)